HomeTop HeadlinesFBI Stops Armed Threat Against Donald Trump

 A Michigan man, 25-year-old Isaac Sissel, was arrested by federal authorities on November 5, 2024, for allegedly posting online threats against conservative Christians and the then-presidential candidate Donald Trump.

-The arrest took place only two days before Trump won the presidential election in a historic comeback against Vice President Kamala Harris.
-Sissel, a resident of Ann Arbor, Michigan, was charged with sending a threatening communication.
+The arrest took place the day before Trump won the presidential election in a historic comeback against Vice President Kamala Harris.
+Sissel, a resident of Ann Arbor, Michigan was charged with sending a threatening communication.

 The University of Michigan flagged suspicious activity from accounts linked to Sissel’s IP address back in September, sparking the investigation.
 These accounts featured usernames suggesting violence against supporters of Trump.